Help us run the Railway

 Ensuring our visitors experience a safe and attractive railway by planning, maintaining and developing the railway’s infrastructure and trackwork

 Keep our visitors topped up with those essential elements of railway operation.
-The Station Refreshment Rooms at Tenterden, Northiam Tea Room and Bodiam Station all help keep the wheels turning.
+There are refreshment outlets at Tenterden, Northiam and Bodiam Stations, which all help keep the wheels turning.
 There’s usually also an on-board trolley service for those who cant get enough of riding our trains – for free!
 The ‘Wealden Pullman’ dining train offers yet more opportunities to acquire new skills, including traditional silver service

 Booking Office, Platform Staff and Travelling Ticket Inspectors